-Oriental Poppy is an open herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.
+Royal Wedding Poppy is an open herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

-This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This plant will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;